Varying-coefficient mixture of experts model for dynamic heterogeneous populations: application to mouse cortical development: Acknowledgments

-This research was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) and Canadian Statistical Sciences Institute (CANSSI) Quebec.
-Zhang is a Fonds de recherche du Québec Research Scholar (Junior 1).
-His research was undertaken, in part, thanks to funding from the FRQ-Santé Program.
-The authors also acknowledge support from the Arthritis Society Canada Strategic Operating Grant \#0261 to Greenwood.
+Qihuang Zhang was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) and the Canadian Statistical Sciences Institute (CANSSI) Quebec, and his research was undertaken, in part, thanks to funding from the FRQ-Sant\'e Program.
+Zhang is a Fonds de recherche du Qu\'ebec Research Scholar (Junior~1).
+Celia M.T.\ Greenwood was supported by the Arthritis Society Canada Strategic Operating Grant SOG-23-0261.